-More than half of the Group's entities have established a formal responsible purchasing policy and the remaining entities are mostly rolling out policies in 2021.
-The Public Institution is subject to the public procurement contracts Code and published its new 2021-2023 socially responsible public procurement Plan at the beginning of 2021, thus extending its initial 2017-2020 plan.
-The plan confirms its aim to systematically assess the possibility of social clauses (especially insertion) and environmental requirements in its purchasing contracts, to use SMEs and VSBs (a 60% target) and develop a balanced relationship with its stakeholders to ensure transparent and simple procedures.
+More than half of the Group's entities have established a formal responsible purchasing policy, and the other entities are mostly rolling out policies in 2021.
+The Public Institution is subject to France's Public Procurement Contract Code and published its new 2021-2023 socially responsible public procurement plan at the beginning of 2021, thus extending its initial 2017-2020 plan.
+The plan confirms its aim to systematically assess the possibility of social clauses (especially insertion) and environmental requirements in its purchasing contracts, to use SMEs and VSEs (a 60% target) and develop a balanced relationship with its stakeholders to ensure transparent and simple procedures.
 In 2020, 100% of contracts include responsible criteria or purchasing clauses for the general purchasing and real estate scope.